lgi-devs/lgi/README.md

 recent LuaJIT 2 betas.
 Compatibility with other Lua implementations is not tested yet.

-If you need to use pre-gobject-introspection GTK (ancient GTK+ 2.x releases), use [Lua-Gnome](http://sourceforge.net/projects/lua-gnome/).
+If you need to support pre-gobject-introspection GTK (ancient GTK+ 2.x releases), use [Lua-Gnome](http://sourceforge.net/projects/lua-gnome/).

 ## Installation: